 Yes, Ms. Molly Brown is most famous for being on the Titanic, yet not drowning even a little bit.
 But many people don’t know is that Molly Brown also lived in Denver, Colorado.
 If you are interested in learning more about her fabulous life, which you really should be, you can visit the Molly Brown House Museum.

 You can only visit the house by guided tour.
-The earliest tour leaves at 10 AM, and you’re going to need to take that one to make our afternoon schedule.
+The earliest tour leaves at 10 AM, and you’re going to need to take that one to make our afternoon schedule for the rest of our 24 hours in Denver.
 So let’s get straight to the…

 three fun facts: molly brown house museum